ZhongAn, StanChart-backed lenders take early lead in HK digital bank race

 Up to HK$76 billion worth of revenue could be up for grabs for virtual banks by 2025, Quinlan & Associates has estimated.

-Other Hong Kong virtual banks are backed by Tencent, Xiaomi and Ant Group.
+Other Hong Kong virtual banks are backed by Tencent (0700.HK), Xiaomi (1810.HK) and Ant Group.
 Zhong An was the first among the eight virtual lenders to launch, while Mox was in the middle of the pack.

 "Getting a large deposit base quickly can be a good indicator of more efficient onboarding and how consumers perceive early products, services, the overall user experience," said Andrew Gilder, who leads EY's Asia-Pacific banking and capital markets practice.